Frank Walker (musician)

-Early life
+Early life and education

-The son of Canadian business executives Donald J. Walker and Belinda Stronach, he was groomed by his family for a career with the family company, Magna International which was founded by his grandfather Frank Stronach.
-He played a trombone while at a private school in King City, Ontario.
+The son of Canadian business executives Donald J. Walker and Belinda Stronach, Frank Walker was groomed by his family for a career with the family company, Magna International which was founded by his grandfather Frank Stronach.
+He played trombone while attending The Country Day School in King City, Ontario.

-As a teenager, he worked various jobs at Magna, including one year in the research and development department and at one of the Ontario plants.

-He began to pursue music as a hobby while studying business at Wilfrid Laurier University and cites one party for the university's rugby team as foundational.
+As a teenager, he worked various jobs at Magna, including a year in the research and development department in addition to a year working at one of the Ontario plants.
+He began to pursue music as a hobby while studying business at Wilfrid Laurier University in Waterloo, Ontario and cites one party for the university's rugby team as being foundational.

 Career

-Following his graduation he decided to pursue music instead of stepping directly into a job with Magna, and released his debut EP Nocturnal in 2016.
-He followed up with the EP 24 in 2017.

-The singles "Heartbreak Back", with Riley Biederer on vocals, and "Footprints", with Callum Stewart, followed in 2018, and "Only When It Rains" was released in 2019.
+After graduating from the university, he decided to pursue music instead of taking a job with Magna and released his debut EP Nocturnal in 2016.
+The EP 24 followed in 2017.
+The singles "Heartbreak Back" with Riley Biederer on vocals, and "Footprints" with Callum Stewart, followed in 2018, in addition to "Only When It Rains" being released in 2019.
 On May 24, 2024, Walker released his debut studio album called Origin.
-The album has been described by Walker as a callback to progressive house and the golden era of electronic dance music of the 2010s.
+The album has said by Walker to be a callback to progressive house and the golden era of electronic dance music of the 2010s.
 In January 2024, he opened two Toronto dates on Madonna's The Celebration Tour.